vectordotdev/vector/website/docs/setup/installation/containers/docker.md

 Vector maintains the [`timberio/vector` Docker images][urls.docker_hub_vector]
 available on [Docker Hub][urls.docker_hub_vector] which come pre-installed with Vector and any recommended system dependencies.
+These images are available for x86_64, ARM64, and ARMv7 architectures.

 ## Running